LanceMaverick/pyndico/README.md

 | tz         | -         | Assume given timezone (default UTC) for specified dates.
 Example: Europe/Lisbon.

 ## To do:
-Have `Pyndico`return custom response objects for filtering, searching etc. E.g `PyndicoCategoryResponse` and `PyndicoEventResponse`
+Have `Pyndico`return custom response objects for filtering, searching etc. e.g `PyndicoCategoryResponse` and `PyndicoEventResponse`